FamilyMeans Therapist Bios

 Dana is a Licensed Independent Clinical Social Worker (MN), Licensed Clinical Social Worker (WI), and has completed her certification for Attention Deficit Hyperactivity Disorder.
 Her practice is centered around children and adolescents/teens struggling with behavioral difficulties and ADHD diagnoses, as well as, adult ADHD assessment.
 Modalities utilized include psychoanalytic/psycho-dynamic, CBT, and play and sand tray therapy techniques.
 Attachment Theory and Family Systems Theory are incorporated while working with children and their families.
 Dana ensures flexibility.
 She meets her clients and their families where they are at therapeutically and provides a safe and accepting environment to help each individual feel secure throughout the process.
 Dana has experience working with coexisting anxiety and depression.
 She believes in utilizing multiple supports while exploring executive functioning strengths and weaknesses and how they impact her client’s life.

-Dana sees clients at our Hudson location and provides School-Based mental health services at Prescott high and middle schools.
+Dana sees clients at our Hudson location and provides School-Based Mental Health services at Prescott high and middle schools.